In this article you will learn more about the licensing of CodeTwo Email Signatures for Office 365.

 If you want to change the number of licenses (for example, buy licenses for more users), you can do it from the Admin Panel by editing your subscription.
 On the Dashboard or Tenants tab, click the Manage tenant () button next to the name of your Office 365 tenant.
 You will land on the Manage tenant page.
 Select Subscription from the menu on the left to access the subscription settings (Fig. 2.).

 To change the number of licenses, click Edit subscription.
 Modify the number of licenses, and the program will show an updated total price for your subscription period.
 Click Next to review the modified subscription order.
-You can check how many licenses will be added/removed and how your credit card will be charged (Fig. 3.).
-To finish, click Change subscription.
+You can check how many licenses will be added/removed, the amount to be paid for the new licenses, and verify your billing information (Fig. 3.).
+To finish, click Pay now.

 - If you increased the number of licenses (Fig. 3.), then at this point you will be charged only for the additional licenses that will be used in the current billing cycle.
 In the next billing cycle, your credit card will be charged for the total number of licenses.